learn-co-curriculum/python-p4-flask-restful-crud-lab/README.md

 #### Update Route

 Making a PATCH request to this route with an object in the body should update one plant, and return the updated plant in the response.
-You should use strong params to handle the update.

 ```txt
 PATCH /plants/:id